defold/doc/docs/en/tutorials/war-battles.md

 end
 ```

 1. The `init()` function is called when the script component is brought to life in the game engine.
+This function is useful for initial setup of the game object state.
-2. This posts a message named "acquire_input_focus" to the current component ("#" is shorthand for the current component).
-This is a system message that tells the engine to send input actions to this script component.
+2. This posts a message named "acquire_input_focus" to the current game object ("." is shorthand for the current game object).
+This is a system message that tells the engine to send input actions to this game object.
+The actions will arrive in this script component's `on_input()` function.
 3. `self` is a reference to the current component instance.
-You can keep state data that is local to the component instance by storing it in self.
-The flag `moving` is used to track if the player is moving or not.
+You can store state data that is local to the component instance in `self`.
+You use it like a Lua table by indexing the table field variables with the dot notation.
+The flag variable `moving` is used to track if the player is moving or not.
 4. `input` is a vector3 that will point in any of the current 8 input directions.
-It changes as the player presses the arrow keys.
-The Z component of this vector is unused.
+It will change as the player presses the arrow keys.
+The Z component of this vector is unused so it is kept at value 0.
-5. `dir` is a vector3 that indicates the direction the player faces.
-The direction vector is separate from the input vector because if there is no input, the player character should still face in a direction, even if not moving.
+5. `dir` is another vector3 that contains the direction the player faces.
+The direction vector is separate from the input vector because if there is no input and the player character does not move, it should still face a direction.
 6. `speed` is the movement speed expressed in pixels per second.
 7. The `final()` function is called when the script component is deleted from the game.
 This happens either when the container game object ("player") is deleted or when the game shuts down.
 8. The script explicitly releases input focus, telling the engine that it wants no more input.
-Input focus is automatically released when the game object is deleted so this line is not necessary but is included for clarity.
+Input focus is automatically released when the game object is deleted so this line is not necessary but is included here for clarity.
 9. The `update()` function is called once each frame.
 The game is running at 60 frames per second so the function is called at an interval of 1/60 seconds.
-The argument variable `dt` contains the current interval.
+The argument variable `dt` contains the current frame interval---the time elapsed since the last call to the function.
 10. If the `moving` flag is true, get the current game object position.
 The function `go.get_position()` takes an optional argument which is the id of the game object to get the position of.
-If no argument is given, the current game object position is returned.
+If no argument is given, the current game object's position is returned.
 11. Add the current direction vector (scaled to speed and frame interval) to the position.
 12. Set the position of the game object to the new position.
 13. After the calculations have been made, set the input vector to 0 and unset the `moving` flag.
-14. The `on_input()` function is called every frame for all mapped input.
-The argument variable `action_id` contain the action as set up in the input bindings file.
-The argument variable `action` is a Lua table with details on the input.
+14. The `on_input()` function is called every frame for all mapped input that is active.
+The argument `action_id` contain the action as set up in the input bindings file.
+The argument `action` is a Lua table with details on the input.
 15. For each input direction, set the X or the Y component of the `input` vector in `self`.
-If the user presses the <kbd>up arrow</kbd> and <kbd>left arrow</kbd> keys, the engine will call this function twice and the input vector will be set to `(-1, 1, 0)`.
+If the user presses the <kbd>up arrow</kbd> and <kbd>left arrow</kbd> keys, the engine will call this function twice and the input vector will end up being set to `(-1, 1, 0)`.
 16. If the user presses any of the arrow keys, the input vector length will be non zero.
 If so, set the `moving` flag so the player will be moved in `update()`.
+The reason the script does not move the player in the `on_inpup()` function is that it is simpler to collect all input each frame and then act upon it in `update()`.
 17. The `dir` direction vector is set to the normalized value of the input.
 If the input vector is `(-1, 1, 0)`, for instance, the vector length is greater than 1.
 Normalizing the vector brings it to a length of exactly 1.
 Without normalization diagonal movement would be faster than horizontal and vertical.
 When the engine runs the `update()` function, any user input will have an effect on the `dir` vector which will cause the player to move.

 With this piece of Lua code, your game now has a player character that can move around on the screen.
-The character, however, only plays one single animation in an endless loop.
-This will be fixed soon, but first we should add the possibility to fire rockets.
+Next, let's add the possibility to fire rockets.

+Rockets should work like this: whenever the user presses a key, a rocket should fire.
+It should be possible to fire any number of rockets, not just one.
+Now, how do you achieve that?
+Consider *main.collection* for a second.
+It contains two game objects: the map and the player.
+Adding a new rocket game object to *main.collection* in the same way would not really get you the desired result---there would be only one rocket.
+So what to do?

+What you need to is a *blueprint* for a rocket game object and then use some sort of "factory" that can create new game objects on the fly based on that blueprint.
+Let's start by creating the blueprint.

 ## The rocket game object

-Consider the main collection for a second.
-Now it contains two game objects: the map and the player, and that's fine since there is only one map and one player.
-But rockets will be a different story.
-They should work like this: whenever the user presses a key, a rocket should fire.
-For this to work you need a way of creating a new game object for each key press.

-1. <kbd>Right click</kbd> the folder *main* in the *Assets* view and select <kbd>New ▸ Game object</kbd>.
+1. <kbd>Right click</kbd> the folder *main* in the *Assets* view and select <kbd>New ▸ Game Object</kbd>.
 Name this file *rocket.go*.

-Note that by creating this file, you do not create a game object but a file can be used as a *blueprint* when creating an actual game object.
+    (Note that by creating this file, you do not create a new game object instance but a *blueprint* file for actual game object instances.)

 2. Drag the folder *buildings/turret-rocket* from the asset package to the *main* folder in the *Assets* view.

-3. Open *sprites.atlas* and create a new animation group (right click the root node and select <kbd>New ▸ Animation group</kbd>).
+3. Open *sprites.atlas* and create a new animation group (right click the root node and select <kbd>New ▸ Animation Group</kbd>).
 Name the animation "rocket".

 4. Add the three rocket images to the animation group and set the *Fps* property to a value that makes the animation look good when you preview.

     ![rocket animation](images/war-battles/rocket_animation.png)

-5. Open *rocket.go* and <kbd>Right click</kbd> the root in the *Outline* and select <kbd>Add component ▸ Sprite</kbd>.
+5. Open *rocket.go* and <kbd>Right click</kbd> the root in the *Outline* and select <kbd>Add Component ▸ Sprite</kbd>.

-6. Set the *Image* property of the sprite to "/main/sprites.atlas" and the *Default animation* to "rocket".
+6. Set the *Image* property of the sprite to */main/sprites.atlas* and the *Default Animation* to "rocket".

-Now you have a basic rocket game object blueprint.
+Now you have a basic rocket game object blueprint, on file.
 The next step is to add functionality to spawn game objects based on this blueprint file.
 For that, you will use a *Factory* component.
 You also need to add a new input action for the firing mechanic.

 ## Spawning rockets

 1. Open *main.collection* and <kbd>Right click</kbd> on the "player" game object.
-Select <kbd>Add component ▸ Factory</kbd>.
+Select <kbd>Add Component ▸ Factory</kbd>.

-2. Select the new factory component and set its *Id* property to "rocketfactory" and its *Prototype* to the file "/main/rocket.go" that you created above.
+2. Select the new factory component and set its *Id* property to "rocketfactory" and its *Prototype* to the file */main/rocket.go* (the one you created above).
 Now the player game object is all set.

 3. Open the file */input/game.input_binding*.

 4. Add a *Key trigger* for the firing action.
+Call this action "fire".

     ![input](images/war-battles/input_bindings_fire.png)

-5. Open *main/player.script* and add a flag to track if the player is firing in the `init()` function:
+5. Open *main/player.script* and add a flag to track if the player is firing to the `init()` function:

     ```lua
     function init(self)
-        msg.post("#", "acquire_input_focus")
+        msg.post(".", "acquire_input_focus")

         self.moving = false
         self.firing = false -- <1>